solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 ## Obtaining system information - Psutil library

-Go language has a lot of 3rd part libraries that we can use instead of writing own functionality.
+Go language has numerous 3rd party libraries that we can use, instead of writing our own functionalities.
-Retrieving system information is quite common task for any developer and in golang ecosystem we could easily find library that offers easy-to-use cross platform API.
+Retrieving system information is quite a common task for any developer and in golang ecosystem we could easily find library that offers easy-to-use cross platform API.
 For our plugin we will use [gopsutil](https://github.com/shirou/gopsutil).

-What we need is retrieving:
+What we need to retrieve is:
 - processes names (metric name)
 - cpu utilization of each process (value)
 - memory utilization of each process (value)